 Can't See Your Files?

 Partitioning Your Hard Drive.

-However keeping your data, applications, and operating system on the same partition can be risky because, if something happens to the partition's index file (the file that tells your computer where the various pieces of your data are located), your computer won't be able to boot up off that drive--and even if you boot up with a recovery disk or external drive, you won't be able to access the rest of your data.
+Keeping your data, applications, and operating system on the same partition can however be risky because, if something happens to the partition's index file (the file that tells your computer where the various pieces of your data are located), your computer won't be able to boot up off that drive--and even if you boot up with a recovery disk or external drive, you won't be able to access the rest of your data.

 One drive, three partitions.
 Partitioning your hard drive allows your computer to treat portions of that drive as separate entities:-

 If you keep your system and applications on a partition separate from your data (documents, music, video, and the like), the data will be easier to back up (because your backup utility won't bother to copy the system and applications, which you can reinstall from the discs or re-download from an online source).
 In addition, you'll be less likely to lose your data in an accident; and if you ever need to reformat and reinstall Windows, you won't have to worry about restoring your data backups.